errilaz/squirt/README.md

 ## Live Reload

-The `liveReload()` function can be called, which will embed a `<script>` tag which reloads the page when the source changes.
+The `liveReload()` function can be included in a page - this will embed a `<script>` tag which reloads the page when the source changes.
 Currently this reloads any page when any source changes.
 You can pass an optional boolean to enable/disable this setting.

 ## Globals